rpmuller/ePubs/WesternPhilosophy.md

 animals are rational.
 (This is called "Darii.")

 No Greeks are black, some men are Greeks, therefore some men are not black.
-(This is called "Ferio.") x
+(This is called "Ferio.")

 These four make up the "first figure"; Aristotle adds a second and third figure, and the schoolmen added a fourth.
-It is *hown that the three later figures can be reduced to the first by various devices.
+It is shown that the three later figures can be reduced to the first by various devices.